Affordable Legal Documents

-Do I Need Legal Documents?
+Do I Need Legal Documents Prepared?

 It is best to get your affairs in order before a crisis necessitates action.
 Senior Planning can prepare any documents you need to accomplish your goals.
 We can assist with many end-of-life documents as well as any legal documents needed for the ALTCS process.
 For many situations, a lawyer is not needed and a legal document preparer is a great option to help save money while still receiving the correctly executed legal documents you need.

 Dealing with Complex Situations

 Although many situations seem complicated, you’d be surprised as how many people are going through the same ordeal.
 For Senior Planning, most situations are relatively easy to address.
 As a legal document preparations service, Senior Planning can prepare for complex situations requiring trusts and other legal matters.
 If your legal document matter is beyond the scope of what we can deal with, we can refer you to a lawyer in the required field.

 Legal Advice and What it Entails